waughsh/waughsh.github.io/_posts/2018-11-13-a-generative-model-of-discourse.md

 DisSent is very similar to BERT due to the nature of predicting word using context, even though it is narrow in scope (only predicting a small number of words).

 There is one last type of sentence embedding objective that has not been thoughly investigated -- sequence auto-encoding.
 Sequence auto-encoding objective compresses the whole sequence into a context representation, and the model is required to reconstruct each word from this context representation[^12].
 I have not seen many paper on this objective, but maybe it is worth a shot given its approximity to Arora et al.'s proposal model.

+### Word Recovering Through Context

+Theorem 1 can be operationalized as **"can a word's vector be recovered from its context"**?
+We might be able to use it as a test for sentence embedding models.

 ### Closing Thoughts